 Key features include 120+ integrations with HRIS and accounting tools, AI-powered compliance monitoring, and a built-in contractor payment system at $49/contractor/month.
 The platform supports same-day contract generation and typically onboards new hires within 3-5 business days.

-Limitations: Pricing isn't transparent for all regions - some countries carry surcharges above the base rate.
+Limitations: Pricing isn’t transparent for all regions - some countries carry surcharges above the base rate.
 Volume discounts only kick in at 20+ employees.
 Customer support reviews are mixed, with some users reporting slow response times on complex compliance questions.
+For a full breakdown of every plan and add-on, see our Deel pricing analysis.

 2. Remote.com

-Good for companies that need IP protection guarantees and owned-entity compliance.
+Suited for companies that need IP protection guarantees and owned-entity compliance.

 Limitations: Smaller country coverage (90+ vs. 150-185+ for competitors).
 No free contractor management tier.
 Onboarding can take up to 2 weeks in some countries due to entity-level verification requirements.